CMU-17-214/s2024/assignments/hw1.md

 We recommend to name your new sorter `RecentMistakesFirstSorter`.
 Your sorter should implement the *CardOrganizer* interface.

 Note that only a relatively small amount of code is necessary to implement this new class, regardless of language.
-Only minimal changes will be required outside of your new class, in particular to test the new sorter by using it in place of the sorter the code starts with (`CardShuffler`/`newCardShuffler`).
+Only minimal changes will be required outside of your new class, in particular to test the new sorter by using it in place of the sorter the code starts with (`CardShuffler`).

 **Task 2: Command-line interface.** There is already some implementation of a textual user interface that prints questions and reads answers.
 But, the codebase implements a number of different card ordering and filtering mechanisms; the UI does not take advantage of them.
 It also does not read in a filename for the card file; this is hard-coded.
 This is not very user friendly.